Made in Europe

 Akaso favors suppliers who use green energy generated with renewables.

 Akaso only works with European manufacturers that pay their workers fair and solid wages, beyond the local minimum wage.
 Workers must have the capacity to send their children to school or university.

 No child labour.
 The place of every girl or boy younger then 18 years is at a school bench, not behind a sewing machine.

 It is a poor and selfish excuse that the textile sector needs to produce in poor countries to provide jobs in developing countries.
 Today, even after many Bangladesh scandals, the bulk of made in Asia production equals to institutionalized slavery : workers gain hardly to survive, let alone to send their children to school.
 That is a human crime.

 Akaso prints are designed by the Kara tribe in Ethiopia.
-I have chosen to pay every Kara tribe artist the equal wage I would pay for a Belgian graphic designer for a raw design.
+We have chosen to pay every Kara tribe artist the equal wage we would pay for a Belgian graphic designer for a raw design.
 That is 250 euro per design.
 Considering that many Ethiopians live on 1 euro a day.